zufanka/DataAnalysisPython_DataHarvest2020/README.md

 ![Image-intro](intro-image.png)

 ## About this repo
-This Github repository was created for the Data Analysis with Python sessions[1](https://dataharvesteijc2020.sched.com/event/dkjb/data-analysis-with-pandas-on-jupyter-1?iframe=no),[2](https://dataharvesteijc2020.sched.com/event/dkje/data-analysis-with-pandas-on-jupyter-2?iframe=no),[3](https://dataharvesteijc2020.sched.com/event/dkjh/data-analysis-with-pandas-on-jupyter-3?iframe=no) during the [DataHarvest+](https://dataharvest.eu) European Investigative Journalism Conference.
+This Github repository was created for the Data Analysis with Python sessions ([1](https://dataharvesteijc2020.sched.com/event/dkjb/data-analysis-with-pandas-on-jupyter-1?iframe=no), [2](https://dataharvesteijc2020.sched.com/event/dkje/data-analysis-with-pandas-on-jupyter-2?iframe=no), [3](https://dataharvesteijc2020.sched.com/event/dkjh/data-analysis-with-pandas-on-jupyter-3?iframe=no)) during the [DataHarvest+](https://dataharvest.eu) European Investigative Journalism Conference.
 During three session of about an hour, we took participants through the process of retrieving, cleaning, analysing, transforming, combining and visualising a dataset in the Jupyter environment.
 These were a showcase sessions, but you could follow along in your own time, by downloading [Anaconda](https://www.anaconda.com/products/individual#Downloads) and our notebooks which are all stored in this repo.

+## About the trainers
+We are two Python programming data journalists, named [Adriana](https://twitter.com/naberacka) and [Winny](https://twitter.com/winnydejong).
+While Winny works at the Dutch public news broadcast; [Adriana is for hire](http://homolova.sk/) as a freelance data journalist.
+Hire the woman already!

 ## Used in the training
 - obviously Python3